Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 This approach not only helps prevent data breaches but also builds user trust, as individuals can rely on the product to protect their personal information.

 Leveraging the principle of “privacy embedded into design” in order to enhance trust is especially important in the context of digital public services.
+Canadians across the country have voiced concerns over the quality and security of digital public services.

-In short, it ensures that privacy becomes an essential and harmonious part of every design, providing citizens with a seamless and secure experience from the outset.
+Applying the “privacy embedded into design” principle ensures that privacy becomes an essential and harmonious part of every design, providing citizens with a seamless and secure experience from the outset.

 The fourth principle: Full functionality

-Ultimately, it is based on the idea that individuals should not have to compromise usability for the sake of privacy or vice versa.
+This aspect challenges the misconception that privacy and functionality are mutually exclusive.
+Individuals should not have to compromise usability for the sake of privacy or vice versa.
 Instead, organizations should strive to deliver both comprehensive functionality and robust privacy protection.

 This principle encourages innovative solutions that enable users to enjoy all the features and capabilities of a product or service without sacrificing their privacy.